Matthew Rice: Personal life

 Between workouts as out as a possible 2006 mid-season replacement for the Kansas City Chiefs, Jacksonville Jaguars, and New York Giants, Rice concentrated on establishing a new business, Mateo Blu.
 The company publishes limited-edition art prints with proceeds going to charitable causes.

 Rice began having seizures in August 2007.
 CAT scans and MRIs identified a tumor on the right frontal lobe of his brain—ironically, the section from which artistic abilities are derived.
 The tumor was determined to be benign, but surgery became necessary following a second seizure.

 The surgery, performed at Johns Hopkins University, was successful.
 The tumor was limited to the surface of the brain, and was removed without damage to Rice's brain.
 Afterward, Rice was told, instead of a potential loss of his artistic talents, the removal of the tumor might actually allow his talents to develop more fully.
 During the surgery, reinforcements were placed in Rice's skull, allowing for the possibility of playing football again.

+Rice died from brain cancer in March 2023.